lyteword/chspurgeon-tod/volume-7/psalm-132.md

 **Verse 13.**

-1\.Sovereign choice.
+1\.
+Sovereign choice.

-2\.Condescending indwelling.
+2\.
+Condescending indwelling.

-3\.Eternal rest.
+3\.
+Eternal rest.

-4\.Gracious reason—"I have desired it."
+4\.
+Gracious reason—"I have desired it."

 **Verse 14.**

-1\.God finding rest in his church.
+1\.
+God finding rest in his church.

 a) The three persons honoured.